 - Strategies Worth Sharing // Facebook is my second biggest traffic driver (after Pinterest) and understanding how it works is key to blog growth.
 I only recently discovered this book and learned so much from it, even though I’ve been using Facebook for my blog for years.
 Game changer for sure.
 Click here for more details and the current price

 I’ve enrolled in a total of five (!) blogging courses, and there are three that have been – and continue to be – the most helpful: The Blogger Course, Superstar Blogging, and the Travel Blog Monetization Summit.

 The Blogger Course has hands down been the most helpful blogging course I’ve ever taken.
 It’s run by Monica of The Travel Hack, and I think a huge reason it was so helpful for me is that I love her blog and I want to run my business in a similar way to hers.

 By the end of this 12-week course I was ready to start blogging full-time – and I’ve never looked back!
 If you invest in one blogging course, make it this one (it’s also the cheapest!).
 Click here for more details and to see the current price

-Superstar Blogging (formerly TBS) is probably the most well known of travel blogging courses, and not always for the right reason.
+Superstar Blogging (formerly TBS) is probably the most well known of travel blogging courses.